lukpep/aws-sam-workshop/Example_1/README.md

 ```bash
 sam local invoke --event event.json
 ```
-or if You choose to use example:
+or if You choose to use an example:
 ```bash
 sam local invoke --event example_event.json
 ```

-You should se something like this:
+You should see something like this:
 ```bash
 $ sam local invoke --event example_event.json                                                                                 1 ↵
 2019-05-09 10:57:03 Found credentials in shared credentials file: ~/.aws/credentials